uchicago-cs/student-resource-guide/_sources/vscode/install.rst.txt

 Click this button to download.
 Once it is downloaded, run the installer (``VSCodeUserSetup-<version>.exe``).

-After you accept the licence agreement, click *Next >*.
+After you accept the license agreement, click *Next >*.
 On the page titled *Select Additional Tasks*, we recommend you check all the boxes (but it is up to you).

 .. figure:: code-img/install-code-win-2.png